Finances stretched to the limit?

 For credit card debt, you can reduce the amount of interest you’ll have to pay back by transferring your balance to a lower-interest credit card, especially one with a solid balance transfer promotion.

 Take, for example, the no-annual-fee MBNA True Line Mastercard*.
-It charges a low 12.99% interest rate on purchases and balance transfers (24.99% on cash advances).
-New cardholders get a welcome offer: 0% interest for the first 12 months on balance transfers completed in the first 90 days.
-There will be a transaction fee equal to 3.00% of the dollar amount of each balance transfer initiated with this application.
-A minimum fee of $7.50 will apply to each balance transfer transaction.
-(This offer is not available for residents of Quebec.)
+It charges a low 12.99% interest rate on purchases and 17.99% on balance transfers (24.99% on cash advances).
+New cardholders get a welcome offer: earn a 0% promotional annual interest rate (“AIR”) for 12 months on balance transfers completed within 90 days of account opening, with a 3% transfer fee.
+(This offer is not available to residents of Quebec.)

 You could also use available credit on your credit card to transfer funds right to your chequing account.